GrimDevelopment/Solidity-Notes/README.md

     return a * b;
     }

-## Keccak256 and Typecasting
+## Keccak256
-Keccak256 is a built in hash function to generate random 256 bit hexadecimal numbers
+Keccak256 (A version of SHA3) is a built in hash function to generate random 256 bit hexadecimal numbers.

+Small changes in input will generate a large change in the hash

+keccak256 expects a single parameter of type **byte**

+    keccak256(abi.encodePacked("aaaab"));
+    // 6e91ec6b618bb462a4a6ee5aa2cb0e9cf30f7a052bb467b0ba58b8748c00d2e5

+    keccak256(abi.encodePacked("aaaac"));
+    //b1f078126895a1424524de5321b339ab00408010b7cf0e6ed451514981e58aa9

+## Typecasting
+Converting data between the various data types

+    uint8 a = 5;
+    uint b = 6;

+    // throws an error because a * b returns a uint, not uint8: uint8 c = a * b;

+    // we have to typecast b as a uint8 to make it work: uint8 c = a * uint8(b);